minwukim/minwukim.github.io/_pages/about.md

 * Identifying and addressing the limitations of RLVR.
 * RLVR in data-scarce settings.
+* Compositional generalization & Creativity
-* Generating synthetic data that better capture the human cognitive process during reasoning.
+* Synthetic data that better capture the human cognitive process during reasoning.
-* Exploring test-time scaling methodologies that enable more effective reasoning and support longer context reasoning.
+* Test-time scaling methodologies that enable more effective reasoning and support longer context.

 Before that, I worked in computational finance as well, particularly in corporate finance and macroeconomics.